 The mission of the C. Benton Kline Special Collections and Archives Rare Books area is to support the mission of Columbia Theological Seminary by providing rare and historic materials that support the institution’s curriculum and research and preserve the history of the Seminary, the Presbyterian Church (USA), and the broader Reformed tradition.

 The Rare Books collection is composed primarily of titles concerning the history and theology of the Reformed tradition published prior to 1831.
-Exceptions are made for materials published during and about the antebellum era through the Civil War and Southern Presbyterianism.
 Strengths in this collection include reformed history, theology titles, missionary accounts, the covenanters/dissenters movement, Confession(s) of faith, and sermons.
-At this time, materials are not completely accessible through the library’s catalog.
-Please contact the Rare Books Librarian for assistance if you have questions about a certain topic.
+At this time, materials are not accessible through the library’s catalog.
+Please contact the Archives for assistance.

-The Rare Books area collects the dissertations, projects, and theses created by students in the institution’s advanced degree programs: Master of Theology, Doctor of Ministry, Doctor of Educational Ministry and Doctor of Theology in Pastoral Care and Counseling.
+The archive collects the dissertations, projects, and theses from Columbia’s advanced degree programs.
 More recent theses are available in print and electronic format.